Rustle of Spring II, after Sinding, 2024, oil on board, 22 x 30 cm

 How to Hang Your Painting:

 According to Australian gallery standards, artwork should be hung so the centre of the piece sits approximately 155 cm from the floor.
-Adjustments can be made based on ceiling height, surrounding furniture, and whether the space is used for sitting (like a dining room) or standing (like a hallway).
+Adjustments can be made based on ceiling height, surrounding furniture and artworks.
 To preserve its condition, avoid placing oil paintings in direct sunlight, as UV exposure may cause fading or discolouration.

 Framing Details:

-This original oil painting is currently framed, consistent with how contemporary artworks are often presented in galleries and private collections.
+This original oil painting is currently framed in Brown-black Italian timber.
 It is fitted with professional D-hooks and wire for immediate hanging.
 Alternate custom framing can be arranged upon request.